SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \begin{enumerate} \item \textsc{accelerate}, \textsc{right-lane}, \item \textsc{keep}, \textsc{right-lane}, and \item \textsc{decelerate}, \textsc{follow-lane}. \end{enumerate}

-We verify the safety of the first action pair by computing the reachable sets that satisfy the corresponding action formula in LTL$_\text{f}$, as shown in Fig.~\ref{fig:acc_fail}.
-The reachable set at time step~$23$ is notably small and becomes empty at time step~$24$ due to complete overlap with the predicted occupancy of the preceding vehicle.
-As a result, the first action pair is verified to be unsafe.
-The second-best result, \textsc{keep} and \textsc{right-lane}, likewise results in empty reachable sets due to collisions.
-Afterwards, we compute the reachable sets satisfying the last action pair \textsc{decelerate} and \textsc{follow-lane}, as shown in Fig.~\ref{fig:plan}, and use a sampling-based planner~\cite{wursching2021sampling} to find the optimal trajectory within these sets.
-By sampling only within the obtained reachable sets, the trajectory can be found faster than sampling the entire solution space.
+We verified the safety of the first action pair by computing the reachable sets that satisfy the corresponding action formula in LTL$_\text{f}$, as shown in Fig.~\ref{fig:acc_fail}.
+The reachable set at time step~$23$ was notably small and became empty at time step~$24$ due to complete overlap with the predicted occupancy of the preceding vehicle.
+As a result, the first action pair was verified to be unsafe.
+The second-best result, \textsc{keep} and \textsc{right-lane}, likewise resulted in empty reachable sets due to collisions.
+Afterwards, we computed the reachable sets satisfying the last action pair \textsc{decelerate} and \textsc{follow-lane}, as shown in Fig.~\ref{fig:plan}, and used a sampling-based planner~\cite{wursching2021sampling} to find the optimal trajectory within these sets.
+By sampling only within the obtained reachable sets, the trajectory was found faster than sampling the entire solution space.

-Fig.~\ref{fig:sonia} shows that the last action pair is provably safe within the decision-making horizon, provided the reachable sets remain non-empty under the set-based prediction of other obstacles.
-However, the action pair is not legally safe, as the reachable sets become empty when the action formula is conjoined with $\varphi_{\text{R\_G1}}\land\varphi_{\text{R\_G2}}\land\varphi_{\text{R\_G3}}$.
-This occurs because the initial velocity of the ego vehicle is too high for it to brake smoothly and avoid a collision if the preceding vehicle brakes suddenly; that is, the safe distance rule $\varphi_{\text{R\_G1}}$ cannot be satisfied without violating the unnecessary braking rule $\varphi_{\text{R\_G2}}$.
-In such a situation, a fail-safe solution is required to guarantee safety over an infinite time horizon, bringing the ego vehicle to a standstill, as shown in Fig.~\ref{fig:fail-safe}.
+Fig.~\ref{fig:sonia} shows that the last action pair was provably safe within the decision-making horizon, provided the reachable sets remained non-empty under the set-based prediction of other obstacles.
+However, the action pair was not legally safe, as the reachable sets became empty when the action formula was conjoined with $\varphi_{\text{R\_G1}}\land\varphi_{\text{R\_G2}}\land\varphi_{\text{R\_G3}}$.
+This occurred because the initial velocity of the ego vehicle was too high for it to brake smoothly and avoid a collision if the preceding vehicle braked suddenly; that is, the safe distance rule $\varphi_{\text{R\_G1}}$ could not be satisfied without violating the unnecessary braking rule $\varphi_{\text{R\_G2}}$.
+In such a situation, a fail-safe solution was required to guarantee safety over an infinite time horizon, bringing the ego vehicle to a standstill, as shown in Fig.~\ref{fig:fail-safe}.